monikavalkova/kats/CodeWars/README.md

 2. Sort a given string.
 Each word in the string will contain a single number.
 This number is the position the word should have in the result.
 If the input string is empty, return an empty string.

 3. ATM machines allow 4 or 6 digit PIN codes and PIN codes cannot contain anything but exactly 4 digits or exactly 6 digits.
 If valid, return true;

+4. Words in a string must be compared - the one with largest score - returned.
+Each letter scores points depending on their position in the alphabet a = 1, b = 2, c = 3 etc. If two words score the same, return the word that appears earliest in the original string.
+All letters will be lowercase and all inputs will be valid.